 No matter what size your business is, you can’t afford to leave online security to chance.
 You probably hear of cyber attack news stories on a regular basis; count yourself lucky if your network hasn’t yet fallen victim to a malware virus.
 We don’t want to scare you, but your business could be vulnerable to cyber attack in ways you haven’t even thought of.
 Don’t worry though!
 Follow our common sense tips to maximise IT security and protect your business network, as well as learning more about Avg Internet Security, GDPR, antivirus software, email security and free malware removal below.

-Malware removal: is AVG Internet Security the best antivirus software?
+Free malware removal: is AVG Internet Security the best antivirus software?

 In the 21st century you need to think beyond just computer viruses and get software that offers the best level of malware protection.
 AVG Internet Security Business Edition has a solid reputation in the US for protecting small businesses.
-Here in the UK, AVG is available under the Avast brand.
+Here in the UK, AVG is available under their Avast brand.

 Avast Internet Security review

 Avast has an impressive suite of antivirus tools for home and business use, starting with Avast Free Antivirus.
 This is one of the best free antivirus software tools around, which scans your PC to detect and block all kinds of suspicious online activity.
 The free version of Avast Internet Security provides a respectable level of security for home PCs but as a business you are more likely to need the superior protection of Avast business edition.
 Since there's more at stake than there would be for your home PC, it's definitely worth investiing in the best defence against cybercrime.

 Here's what users have to say about Avast Endpoint Protection for businesses:

 - Outstanding level of protection against all kinds of malware

 - Extensive suite of products for all sizes of business

 - Some users have reported that the interface is not very intuitive while others say it slows down their computer’s performance.